shreevatsa/chaya/README.md

   - Few-shot learning from previously marked pages.
   - Can also get types and OCR text here (TODO #29).

-### ✏️ Edit tab (coming soon)
+### Future work
-- Structuring and ordering these marked regions.
+- Rich text editing to structure and order marked regions.
-- OCR and text correction.
+- OCR and text correction workflows integrated with the saved regions.

-### 📖 Read tab
-- Displays only the marked regions from PDFs
-- Nice HTML document with each region toggle-able between text and source image.
+- Presentation-oriented views for reading the annotated document.

 -------